Liberatys/tool_version/README.md

 # ToolVersion

-A utility gem to fetch the most recent tool version from your git repoistory.
+A utility gem to fetch the most recent tool versions from your git repoistory.

 ## Installation